First Encounters

 After your scan, we will provide a digital copy of the images and videos we captured, so you can share them with friends and family.

-If you want to find out what else is included in our 4D Bonding & Reassurance Scans, or if you want to book in for a 16-week Gender Scan, then please visit our website to find out more information and book yours today.
+If you want to find out what else is included in our 4D Bonding & Reassurance Scans, then please visit our website to find out more information and book yours today.

 • The position of your baby in the womb